What actually counts as “VM protection”

 Jscrambler

-Pricing: sales-led / quote-based for serious deployments.
+Pricing: generally handled through sales-led procurement for serious deployments.
 Check their current pricing page or talk to their team during procurement.

 Where they win: the hosted threat-monitoring layer is genuinely useful for SaaS teams that want a dashboard of runtime tampering events, alerts, and incident workflow.

-Where JSO wins: published monthly plans, online and desktop entry points, account dashboard, release evidence, symbolication, customer-owned SIEM adapters, and BYO AI setup.
+Where JSO wins: published monthly plans, online and desktop entry points, account dashboard, release evidence, symbolication, customer-owned SIEM adapters, a checkout protection playbook, and BYO AI setup.

 Heavy-DRM enterprise: Verimatrix and Digital.ai